KevinMidboe/miljobilen-rss/README.md

 This is such a shitshow.

 Smaller tasks:
- - [ ] Connect to Google bucket, SA, etc.
+ - [x] Connect to Google bucket, SA, etc.
  - [ ] Updates RSS generation
  - [ ] Compare existing dates in RSS to fetched
+ - [ ] alert on failing run

 ### Handle rollover of date list